Autostraddle: Revenue, funding, and financial status

 In a 2016 article for Nylon Magazine, founder Riese Bernard discussed Autostraddle's alternative revenue strategies in the context of the rapid disintegration of queer women-oriented publications and online spaces.
 She has noted that advertisers largely do not buy ad space on the website.
 Autostraddle's funding model relies heavily on memberships, merchandise, and community fundraising.

 In May 2023, Bernard announced that a decline in advertising revenue that began in 2020 had forced Autostraddle to reduce spending by cutting expenses and concluding some independent contractor roles.
 The independent contractors whose contracts were terminated were given three months of paid notice and invited to remain as team freelance writers.
+However, the three dismissed contractors were subject editors for the site, and had recently been assured their positions were secure.
+Other contractors felt their dismissal was poorly communicated and worried about the dismissal of editors who had contributed heavily to diversifying the site, feeling that Autostraddle was not committed to supporting marginalized readers.
+Many contracted writers stopped contributing to the site in the aftermath.

 In August 2023, Autostraddle was acquired by For Them, a company founded in 2021 that designs and manufactures chest binders, and the website was rebranded as "Autostraddle by For Them".
+The company was founded by Kylo Freeman, who wanted to get involved in publishing after growing their company.
+They would become Autostraddle's CEO, and also its first Black trans CEO.
+They began by addressing the publication's recent controversies over funding, the subject editor dismissals, and supporting trans and person-of-color readership.
+Some immediate reactions from readers included relief about the site's continuation, worry over the influence of venture capital firms and user data privacy, and upset over an interview between Freeman and Bernard.
+After the sale, all full-time staff remained with Autostraddle, and Bernard stayed on in an editorial role, Carmen Phillips remained as then editor-in-chief, and Kayla Kumari remained as managing editor.

 Content

 Autostraddle publishes content on relationship dynamics, radical queer politics, economic injustice, among other things.
 In 2019, Riese Bernard and Buffering the Vampire Slayers Kristin Russo started To L and Back, a podcast recapping every single episode of The L Word in order, one by one.
 Filmmaker Carly Usdin took over for Russo as co-host starting in season 2, and the show began featuring regular special guests.